build-on-aws/content/tutorials/automating-dns-records-for-microservices-using-externaldns/index.md

 date: 2023-09-30
 ---

 In modern cloud-native environments, microservices are often distributed across clusters, scaled dynamically, and frequently moved due to orchestration.
-Manually updating DNS records for each microservice instance becomes impractical and is prone to errors.
+Manually updating DNS records for each microservice instance becomes impractical and is error-prone.

 It is crucial to automate DNS record management for microservices hosted on Kubernetes clusters.
 This automation streamlines application accessibility and maintains operational efficiency.
-By deploying [External DNS](https://github.com/kubernetes-sigs/external-dns), the need for manual intervention is eliminated.
+By deploying [ExternalDNS](https://github.com/kubernetes-sigs/external-dns), the need for manual intervention is eliminated.
 It ensures that domain names are always up-to-date and accurately reflect the addresses of the running Kubernetes services.
 This not only simplifies the user experience by allowing clients to access Kubernetes services using readable URLs, but also improves fault tolerance and resilience.
 With automated DNS management, microservices can be deployed, scaled, and relocated quickly without affecting accessibility.
 The External DNS add-on automatically creates and manages DNS records for services exposed externally, using supported DNS providers.
 It enables external clients to access services running inside the cluster by resolving the service's hostname to the external IP address of the Kubernetes cluster.

-Building on the Amazon EKS cluster from **part 1** of our series, this tutorial dives into setting up the [External DNS](https://github.com/kubernetes-sigs/external-dns) add-on.
+Building on the Amazon EKS cluster from **part 1** of our series, this tutorial dives into setting up the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on.
 Included in the cluster configuration for the previous tutorial is the IAM Role for Service Account (IRSA) for the External DNS add-on and the OpenID Connect (OIDC) endpoint.
 For part one of this series, see [Building an Amazon EKS Cluster Preconfigured to Run High Traffic Microservices](https://quip-amazon.com/BSptA7qRYm2l/Building-an-Amazon-EKS-Cluster-Preconfigured-to-Run-High-Traffic-Microservices).
 Alternatively, to setup an existing cluster with the components required for this tutorial, use the instructions in [Create an IAM OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) in EKS official documentation and [Create an IAM Role for Service Account (IRSA)](https://repost.aws/knowledge-center/eks-set-up-externaldns) in Re:Post.

-In this tutorial, you will configure the [External DNS](https://github.com/kubernetes-sigs/external-dns) add-on on your Amazon EKS cluster.
+In this tutorial, you will configure the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on on your Amazon EKS cluster.
 This will involve creating a private hosted zone, installation of the [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) add-on that utilizes the IAM Role for Service Account (IRSA) for the management of AWS Route53 DNS records.
 Additionally, we will illustrate the validation of user-friendly URLs to access these Kubernetes services.
 This methodology enhances fault tolerance and guarantees robust accessibility to these Kubernetes services.

 ![](./images/arch.png)